 - 5 ounces of glycerin soap base, clear or white (find clear here or white here)

 - orange and cinnamon leaf essential oils (find these 100% pure essential oils here)

 - a square or round mold that will hold about 4 ounces (like this)

-- Cut the soap base into one inch cubes and place in a pint jar.
+- Cut the soap base into one-inch cubes and place them in a pint jar.

 - To melt the base, place pint jar in a pan of hot water over the stove, like a makeshift double boiler.
 You can also use a microwave, but it often boils over and scorches.
 If using a microwave, be sure to heat using short bursts at a time (about 30 seconds).

 - When the soap base is all melted, add your essential oils.
 For one bar, five drops of each essential oil should be enough, but let your nose be your guide.
 Add a bit more or less as you choose.